nlef/moonraker-telegram-bot/docs/content/sample-config.md

 #   In most cases it will be 'localhost'.
 Alternatively, an ip:port, as in 192.168.0.19:7125 can be entered,
 #   if you are running multiple moonraker instances on the machine, or if the bot is located not on the printer itself.
 #   This value is not validated automatically.
-#   If you are running ssl, it should be yourcooldomain.xyz:ssl_poort, if certificate validation is enabled
+#   If you are running ssl, it should be yourcooldomain.xyz:ssl_port, if certificate validation is enabled
 bot_token: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 #   This is the bot token.
 Please keep it safe and do not post it online.
 #   Only the chat with the correct chat_id can send/receive commands to/from the bot.